-Its Magnolia Bend area (the four blocks of rooms at the top of the Riverside part of the map) has two room types, Royal Rooms and Standard Rooms, each sleeping four in two queen beds.
+- Its Magnolia Bend area has two room types, Royal Rooms and Standard Rooms, each sleeping four in two queen beds.

 This page reviews the Magnolia Bend Standard Rooms at Port Orleans Riverside.

-For typical families, Port Orleans Riverside Standard Rooms are the best choice.
+For typical families, these Port Orleans Riverside Magnolia Bend standard rooms are the best choice.

 But they are uniformly more convenient and less expensive than the Royal Rooms.